sandialabs/sceptre-phenix-docs/src/user-administration.md

-# User Administration in phēnix
+# User Administration in phenix

 ## Create a new user